 In 2010, the Dodd-Frank Act was passed into law.
 The Dodd-Frank Act is a sweeping piece of legislation and the financial services industry continues to assess its implications and implement necessary changes in procedures and business practices.
 The Dodd-Frank Act established the CFPB to regulate consumer financial products and services.
-Although Congress detailed significant changes, and many new rules have been implemented, the full impact will not be known for years as the development of additional rules continue, and Congress considers amending part of the Act.
+Although many rules have been implemented, the full impact will not be known for years as revisions and the development of additional rules continue, and Congress and the new President consider amending part of the Act.
 Enforcement actions are in the early stages and the effects of possible litigation related to the regulations remains unknown.